jesusci/dotfiles/README.md

 # Dotfiles of my configuration
-This repo is not in his final form :D

 ## How to install my configuration
-Execute the following command to install my dotfiles configuration:
+Execute the following command to install all my dotfiles configuration:

 ```
     ./setup install standard